zackdavidson/zackdavidson/README.md

 # ✨ Zack Davidson

+Scotland based indie-developer, i have been programming since i was 10 years old.
+All projects are built from the ground up solving real-world problems.

 <!--
 **zackdavidson/zackdavidson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.